tlienart/GPlot.jl/docs/src/man/line-scatter.md

 ### Line style options

-For each of these options, it should be understood that you can either pass a single value or a vector of values.
+For each of these options, it should be understood that you can either pass a single value or a vector of values (see the note at the beginning of the section).

 - **line style** [`ls` , `lstyle`, `linestyle`, `lstyles` or `linestyles`]: takes a string describing how the line(s) will look like.
 For instance: